turingschool/curriculum-site/module1/lessons/hashes.md

 ## Part 2: Discussion

-Take a minute to look through your notes about Hashes (or Objects).
+Take a minute to look through your notes about Hashes.
 Add your key takeaways (or AHA! moments) to page 1 of [this Jamboard](https://jamboard.google.com/d/1MEYR4aLk3Sl6slB4Ad5xDlrMzBU3L4cFqoaJYDGz7cA/edit?usp=sharing)

-Take a minute to look through the questions you still have about Hashes (or Objects).
+Take a minute to look through the questions you still have about Hashes.
 Add them to page 2 of the same Jamboard.

 ###  Discussion Questions

-### When does it make sense to use a Hash(or Object)?
+### When does it make sense to use a Hash?
 (As opposed to an array?)

 Hashes (or Objects, also called Dictionaries in some languages) are great at keeping track of quantities.
 They are great when your data can be grouped into key/value pairs.

-### How should we name our Hashes(or Objects)?
+### How should we name our Hashes?

-Hashes (or Objects) represent a _collection_ of data.
+Hashes represent a _collection_ of data.
 It is usually appropriate to call the hash the plural form of what that data represents.

 Ex:
 ```ruby